-EdPuzzle is a free assessment-centered tool that allows teachers and students to create interactive online videos by embedding either open-ended or multiple-choice questions, audio notes, audio tracks, or comments on a video.
-Edpuzzle interactive videos can be made with videos from a number of websites, including YouTube, TED, Vimeo, and National Geographic.
+EdPuzzle is a free assessment-centered tool that allows teachers and students to create interactive online videos by embedding either open-ended or multiple-choice questions, voice over comments, or notes on a video.
+Edpuzzle videos can be made with videos from a number of websites, including YouTube, TED, Vimeo, and National Geographic.

 Whiteboard.fi is a digital whiteboard for teachers and classes.
 Students only need a class code to join (no account set up required)!
 This is essentially the same thing as using whiteboards in the classroom - but now you can do it virtually!

-Quizizz is a tech tool used for student-paced participation in quizzes.
-It is a game-based review tool that can be played “live” or in “homework” mode.
-Students can use their smartphone, tablet or computer to respond to multiple-choice questions and receive immediate feedback.
+Quizizz is a tech tool used for student-paced participation in quizzes and interactive lessons.
+Both quizzes and lessons can be completed in “live” or in “homework” mode.
+Students can use their smartphone, tablet or computer to participate and receive immediate feedback.

 Educreations is a digital white-boarding tool (available on a web platform and as a mobile app) that allows teachers to record their lessons and share recordings with students in a variety of ways.